 On March 20, the port approved a lease agreement for the agency to develop the old rail route.
 And according to Kambury, that means the Salmonberry Trail is (almost) officially a go.
 (Update: on April 6, the agency approved the port's proposed lease agreement.)

-If that final piece falls into place, she says, "we’re able to start fundraising to develop the trail as a rail-with-trail corridor suited for bikes—and equestrian use in some sections—and making it ADA suitable.”
+With the final pieces in place, she says, "we’re able to start fundraising to develop the trail as a rail-with-trail corridor suited for bikes—and equestrian use in some sections—and making it ADA suitable.”

 But don’t start planning your bikepacking adventure just yet.
 The fundraising part, Kambury says, will take years.
 (Like five to 10, she cautions.)
 That said, the trail's supporters plan to keep the trail alive in the public imagination with guided tours for stakeholders in summer.
 (DIY hikers, be advised: right now, much of the trail is not safe for hikers, and all of it is currently uninsured.)
 Then there are trail-blazing partnerships like a first-ever Cycle Oregon Gravel Ride adjacent the Salmonberry Trail Corridor, set for October 5–7.